 ABOUT OUR CITY

-In addition to being known for its championship hockey team, the City is also remembered for its many oil fields, Canadian Air Force Base 4 Wing and its namesake, Cold Lake.
+In addition to being the Home of The Cold Lake Ice, the City of Cold Lake is recognized and known for its many oil fields, our Canadian Air Force Base and of course its many great tourist attractions.

 On the shores of one of Alberta’s largest lakes, Cold Lake itself is a tourism hot-spot for sport-fishing, boating and outdoor enthusiasts.
 With pristine waters, it nears the top of the list for best lake trout fishing in the province.

-As the “home of the fighter pilot” 4 Wing prides themselves on being one of the country’s busiest fighter bases.
+As the “home of the fighter pilot” The 4 Wing Air Force Base prides themselves on being one of the country’s busiest fighter bases.
 Each year, forces from around the world descend on Cold Lake to take part in the world-renowned training exercise Maple Flag.

-A cornerstone in Canada’s oil industry, the City of Cold Lake boasts the country’s largest and longest-running in-situ operations, which are run by Imperial Oil.
-Osum, another major player in the oil industry, has also set up shop in Cold Lake with two oil projects nearby.
+A cornerstone in Canada’s oil industry, the City of Cold Lake boasts the country’s largest and longest-running in-situ operations.